peteroupc/html3dutil/doc/H3DU.Math.md

 * `r` (Type: Number)<br>
     Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that X coordinates increase leftward.
 If "l" is greater than "r", X coordinates increase in the opposite direction.)
 * `b` (Type: Number)<br>
-    Bottommost coordinate of the orthographic v iew.
+    Bottommost coordinate of the orthographic view.
 * `t` (Type: Number)<br>
     Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that Y coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
 If "b" is greater than "t", Y coordinates increase in the opposite direction.)
 * `n` (Type: Number)<br>